John Franklin III: Memphis Showboats

 Franklin and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
 He was placed on the team's injured reserve list on April 27, 2023.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Edmonton Elks

 On February 21, 2024, Franklin signed with the Edmonton Elks of the Canadian Football League (CFL).
-Coincidentally, Frankin became teammates with quarterback Malik Henry, who appeared in the third and fourth seasons of Last Chance U. He was released on June 3.
+Coincidentally, Franklin became teammates with quarterback Malik Henry, who appeared in the third and fourth seasons of Last Chance U. He was released on June 3.

 Personal life

 Franklin is married to his wife Frankie Taylor, with whom he has a son.